Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 This prints our deisred timestamp:

-  Oct 15 10:38:03 ubuntu sudo:    kevin : TTY=pts/0 ; PWD=/home/kevin ; USER=root ; COMMAND=/usr/bin/python3 -c import
+- Oct 15 10:38:03 ubuntu sudo:    kevin : TTY=pts/0 ; PWD=/home/kevin ; USER=root ; COMMAND=/usr/bin/python3 -c import

-# Finding The Command and Control Address In The Payload:
+# Finding The Command And Control Address In The Payload:

+    cat /home/linuxforensics/Desktop/cases/HacktiveLegion_15102023/ubuntu/home/kevin/.bash_history

+This shows an echo command that pipes a base64 encoded string to python3

+- If we decode the string and we see that C&C the address is: 3.212.197.166

+# Find ParentProcessId Of The sh Command Python Command:

 We can find out more about the command by using volatility3 to inspect the processes:

     python3 ~/tools/volatility3/vol.py -q -f /home/linuxforensics/Desktop/cases/HacktiveLegion_15102023/memdump.mem linux.psaux.PsAux | grep sudo | grep python

 This gives us two entries, but they both contain the same base64 encoded payload.

-- Decode this and we can find the address is: 3.212.197.166

-# Find ParentProcessId Of The sh Command Python Command:

 Our previous inspections shows that the PPID is: 2840